privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 In a device-orchestrated component auction flow, the auction result contains a top level seller field which the device matches to make sure the component auction is only used by the appropriate top-level seller.
 In this case, the AuctionResult will also include an AuctionParams object which contains the following fields:

 * _string component_seller_: This field will be used make sure the top level seller is not able to use the result ciphertext of a component seller for another component seller.
-* _string ciphertext_generation_id_: This field will be used to make sure the component auction result is only used for the intended Protected Audience Auction initiated on the device and cannot be replayed.
+* _string ciphertext_generation_id_: This field will be used to make sure the component auction result is only used for the intended Protected Audience/Protected App Signals Auction initiated on the device and cannot be replayed.

 ```
 syntax = "proto3";